shreyap15/tetris/README.md

 # tetris
-A tetris MVP coded in CS Academy
+A tetris MVP coded in CMU's CS Academy.